Phoenix Architecture Programs

 Master of Architecture

 The professional M.Arch. program is NAAB-accredited and provides the education necessary to become a licensed architect.
-Coursework is based on the 3 phases of Taliesin curriculum.
-Some specific classes include hand sketching and rendering, prairie and desert design, construction technology and codes, preservation construction and site analysis.
+Coursework is based on the three phases of Taliesin curriculum.
+Some specific classes include architectural history, communication design, visual literacy and applied sustainability.
 Students are required to complete an architectural internship.
-An optional capstone project in an area of interest and teaching assistantship are also available.
+A shelter thesis is included in the third year.